Vehicle registration plates of Singapore: Personalised registrations

-Other colour schemes
+Other schemes & miscellaneous

 Off-peak vehicles

 Vehicles registered as "Off-peak Vehicles", colloquially known as "weekend cars" or red plate, pay a cheaper annual road tax compared to ordinary private cars, and rebates towards the registration of Certificate of Entitlement (COE) and Additional Registration Fee (ARF) on a new vehicle purchase.
 Off-peak vehicles display number plates with white characters on a red background and are held with a tamper seal at the corner, bolted onto the bumper beam frame or the trunk itself.
 They are also not to be confused with the preserved vehicle licence plate format for de-registered vehicles.

 These vehicles are only allowed to run on the roads in Singapore after peak hours (7:00 pm – 7:00 am) on weekdays, and the whole day on Saturday (Revised OPC scheme allows on whole Saturday, non-revised old OPC scheme vehicles must adhered to the old scheme restriction which is 7:00 am – 3:00 pm on Saturday), Sunday and public holidays.
 The restrictions do not apply if the vehicle is not in Singapore and is in Malaysia during restricted hours.

-If owners of off-peak vehicles wish to drive on weekdays during restricted hours, they are required to buy an e-licence for $20 either online or through major post offices.
+For owners of off-peak vehicles who wish to drive on weekdays during restricted hours, they are required to buy an e-licence for $20 either online or through major post offices.
 Car owners have up to 24 hours on the following day to purchase the e-licence.
 First-time offenders may be fined up to $5,000 for failing to display a valid day coupon or using an invalid day coupon, and up to $10,000 for using an altered day coupon when their vehicles are used during the restricted hours.

 Off-peak vehicles pay a relatively lower road tax (a discount of up to $500) as compared to other private vehicles, and are also given rebate of $17,000 which can be offset against the COE and ARF.
-Usually dependent on each motorist usage on a daily basis, a majority of people in Singapore do not use off-peak vehicles in today’s trends due to some of its restrictions on day usage and are not beneficial financially for cars above 1600cc.
+Once seen as an alternative for motorists to use on selected days, a majority of people in Singapore do not use off-peak vehicles in today's trends due to its restrictions on day usage.

+Similarly, due to rising vehicle ownership costs as an alternative, they are not beneficial financially beyond COE expiry and COE renewal and for cars above 1600cc.
 Off-peak vehicles are popular among cars below 1600cc due to lower road tax rebates.